antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/init.rst

 .. c:var:: int PyTrace_RETURN

-   The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a call is about to return.
+   The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a call is returning without propagating an exception.

 .. c:var:: int PyTrace_C_CALL